marcinofulus/iCSEbook1/school/source/Skydiving1.rst

 Solving the unsolvable
 ======================

 How do we solve an unsolvable equation with programming?
-The idea is quite simple, but let us try to approach it step by step.
+Let us try to approach the problem step by step.

 Let us begin by looking at what would have happened if we did ignore air resistance.
 We would have free-fall, i.e.